-EPA Response: An interpretive rule presents administrative and technical difficulties.
-A revision to the listing will require a rulemaking process.
-See response to comment (1) above.
+EPA Response: See response to comment (1) above.

 (3) Comment: Automobile assembly facilities outside of Michigan would like to take advantage of the precedent set by this expedited delisting project to delist F019 generated by similar operations in other states and regions.